-The cumulative catch is 95,000 chums by 55 permit holders.
-Compared to the same time last year this year's catch is half of last year's catch.
-Scale aging analysis has shown a week return of 4-year-old chum salmon.
+The cumulative catch is 125,000 chums by 65 permit holders.
+Compared to the same time last year, this year's catch is less than half of last year's catch.
+Last week was likely the peak week of the commercial catch.

-Commercial salmon fishing was opened for 8 hours on Sunday, August 9, from 10 a.m. until 6 p.m. in the Kotzebue District.

-Commercial salmon fishing reopened in the District for 8 hours on Thursday, August 13, from 10 a.m. until 6 p.m.
+Commercial salmon fishing opened for 8 hours on Sunday, August 16, from 10 a.m. until 6 p.m. in the Kotzebue District; and again for 8 hours on Tuesday, August 18, from 12 p.m. until 8 p.m.
+Commercial fishing then reopened for 8 hours on Thursday, August 20, from 10 a.m. until 6 p.m. in the Kotzebue District.

 Kobuk River Test Fish - Fish & Game project.
-The chum catches have picked up with the reduction of fishing time but are less than half compared to last year, and the chum catch index is still the second lowest in the 28-year history of the project.
+The chum catches have picked up with the reduction in commercial fishing time but are less than half compared to last year, and the chum salmon catch index is still the second lowest in the 28-year project history.
+The expected midpoint of the chum catch was late last week.